Article purpose

 Here is a screenshot of the sample application in action:

-This scenario blends an image of an airplane with an image of a pathway in a forest.
-As a result of the colour filtering implemented when blending the two images the output image appears to provide somewhat equal elements of both images, without expressing all the elements of the original images.
+This scenario blends an of an airplane with an of a pathway in a forest.
+As a result of the colour filtering implemented when blending the two the output appears to provide somewhat equal elements of both , without expressing all the elements of the original .

 What is Colour Filtering?